shawn-peng/counting-consistent-sub-DAG/README.md

 # Algorithm to count the number of consistent sub-DAGs in a DAG(Directed Acyclic Graph)

 ## Usage
-To run the program, execute "./graph_alg <FILE> [ROOTID]", where "<FILE>" is the DAG datafile to be used.
-If the <FILE> argument isn't given, the default file used is "./data/Graph/mini-tree.txt".
-Then "[ROOTID]" is the id of root for the DAG.
+To run the program, execute "./graph_alg FILE", where "FILE" is the DAG datafile to be used.
+If the FILE argument isn't given, the default file used is "./data/Graph/mini-tree.txt".

 ## Detail Explanation
 https://github.com/shawn-peng/counting-consistent-sub-DAG/blob/master/shawn_peng_proj.pdf